ceviherdianinsight/learnforex_preschool/README.md

  * Trading Order Types Cheat Sheet
     - Market Order → Instant execution at current market price; fast but no price control (slippage risk).
+    - Limit Order → Buy below market / Sell above market; precise price control, but may not get filled.
+    - Stop Order (Buy Stop / Sell Stop) → Activated when price passes a set level; used for breakout strategies.
+    - Stop-Limit Order → Combines stop + limit; better price control but may not execute.
+    - Stop-Loss Order → Protects against losses by exiting at a predefined level.
+    - Trailing Stop → Dynamic stop-loss that moves with price to lock in profits.
+    - Good-Till-Cancelled (GTC) → Order remains active until executed or manually canceled.
+    - Day Order → Valid only for one trading day; cancels if not filled.
+    - One-Cancels-Other (OCO) → Two linked orders; filling one cancels the other.
+    - One-Triggers-Other (OTO) → Main order activates → triggers additional linked orders (e.g., entry triggers SL + TP).